 It is a generally accepted truth in publishing that the more popular something becomes, the less important positive feedback becomes.
 You don’t need someone to tell you that you’re doing well, because the sales figures and market shares are already telling you that.
 Negative feedback can often be more vital, because it tells you where you’re going wrong within your success.

 When all this is said and done however, bigger successes seem to draw greater negativity.
-The more popular something is, the more it seems to split people down the middle- they either love it or hate it.
-Those who didn’t mind it are in a small minority.
+The more popular something is, the more it seems to split people down the middle into those that passionately love it or hate it.
+Those who didn’t mind it particularly either way are always in the minority.

 I am guilty of this.
 I have read many, tiny, inconsequential books which have left me feeling disappointed and deflated, but I have felt no real desire to review them or tear them down in public.
 Even Crap Looking Books doesn’t really care for truly bad books, that’s not what we’re about.

 Yet along comes a book like The Fault in Our Stars and I feel pressured to not only respond to what I don’t like about it, but to do so at great length, and thoroughly.

 I can think of three main reasons why this happens.

 When the south build better weapons, the north need better weapons to defeat them.
 When the north build those weapons, the south need even better weapons to regain their lead.
 I see your dragon and raise you a nitrous-fueled manticore… we see your manticore and raise you seven armour-plated attack leopards, that sort of thing.
 (Not sure what period of history this is.)